Phazzie/autoclick/docs/advanced_features_implementation_plan.md

 The following major features are not yet implemented or are only partially implemented:

-1. **Workflow Serialization**: Partially implemented.
-Individual components have serialization methods, but a complete workflow serialization system is not fully implemented.
+1. **UI Components**: No UI components for conditions, loops, or variable management have been implemented.

-2. **UI Components**: No UI components for conditions, loops, or variable management have been implemented.
+2. **Error Handling System**: Error types, recovery strategies, and comprehensive error listeners are not implemented.

-3. **Error Handling System**: Error types, recovery strategies, and comprehensive error listeners are not implemented.
+3. **Advanced Logging**: Basic logging is implemented, but structured logging, log storage, and filtering are not.

-4. **Screenshot Capture**: Implemented.
-The system can capture, save, and manage screenshots in different modes (full screen, element, region).
+4. **Reporting and Analytics**: Basic workflow statistics are collected, but comprehensive reporting and analytics are not implemented.

-5. **Advanced Logging**: Basic logging is implemented, but structured logging, log storage, and filtering are not.
+5. **Data Source System**: Data source interfaces and implementations for CSV, Excel, and JSON are not implemented.

-6. **Reporting and Analytics**: Basic workflow statistics are collected, but comprehensive reporting and analytics are not implemented.
+6. **Variable Management UI**: UI for managing variables is not implemented.

 ## Implementation Progress